 Pedestrian and cyclist deaths in the US have been increasing, and Toronto has yet to match the per capita rates nationwide, or in other cities such as Los Angeles.
 However, New York has started a Vision Zero program that has seen their deaths per capita trend downwards.
 It’s so effective that in 2015, New York fell below the US national average.
 Meanwhile, Toronto’s upward trend means that it surpassed New York’s pedestrian and cyclist deaths per capita.
 This is continuing so far in 2018.

-The general disclaimer aside, between 2008 and 2012, 67% of pedestrians had the right of way when they were struck by a vehicle.3 As for the remaining 33%, a portion may be due to a lack of infrastructure (crossings to give them the right of way).
+Between 2008 and 2012, 67% of pedestrians had the right of way when they were struck by a vehicle.3 As for the remaining 33%, a portion may be due to a lack of infrastructure (crossings to give them the right of way).
 The statistics are not an argument against cars; they are an argument for building safer streets, which is in everyone’s interest.

 Also remember that these are numbers; each 1 is a living person injured or killed walking or biking in Toronto.
 This has far-reaching implications beyond the victim; it impacts the victim’s friends and family members, it impacts the vehicular driver involved, it causes lost productivity in the economy, and it costs our health care system.
 Overall, it contributes to a decline in Toronto’s livability.